 • Double Dipping.
 Many small businesses have received forgivable SBA loans under the CARES Act.
+These forgiven loans are excluded from the borrower's gross income and not considered cancellation of debt for income tax purposes.
 A question that has arisen is whether business expenses remain deductible under section 162 to the extent they were funded by such forgivable loans.
-The IRS has taken the position that expenses funded by forgivable SBA loans are not deductible.
+The IRS took the position that expenses funded by forgivable SBA loans are not deductible.
 See IRS Notice 2020-32.
-Bipartisan legislation, however, has been introduced to override the result in the IRS Notice.
+But recent legislation overrides the result in the IRS Notice.
+Specifically, a taxpayer may deduct payment of business expenses even if the expenses were paid for with proceeds from forgiven loans.
 In your opinion, does it make sense to take away a deduction (e.g., for reasonable salaries) because it was funded by a tax exempt source (e.g., a forgivable SBA loan)?
 Consider a sole proprietor using municipal bond interest, which is excluded from gross income under section 103, to pay salary to a worker.